 Last Updated on

-You’re not sure what the difference between web hosting and domain hosting and registration is.
+You don’t yet know what the difference is between web hosting vs domain registration.
 This seems like such a basic question that you don’t want to ask someone and have them think you’re dumb, but the Internet isn’t your area of expertise!

 That’s where I come in to save the day.
 Not knowing how domain name registration works doesn’t make you dumb.
 Everyone has to start somewhere, and everyone had to ask that question when they first started looking into the Internet.
 It’s your turn to learn now!